Registration of foreign company

 (4) If the Company is incorporated in a country falling outside the Commonwealth, but a party to the Hague Apostille Convention, 1961-

-b. a list of the directors and the secretary of the Company, if any, the name and address of persons resident in India, authorized to accept notice on behalf of the Company shall be duly notarized and be apostillised in the Country of their origin in accordance with Hague Convention;
+b.
+A list of the directors and the secretary of the Company, if any, the name and address of persons resident in India, authorized to accept notice on behalf of the Company shall be duly notarized and be apostatized in the Country of their origin in accordance with Hague Convention;

 2. Where any such translation is made outside India, it shall be authenticated by the signature and the seal, if any, of-